ArnaudBelcour/kegg2bipartitegraph/README.md

     - `k2bg reconstruct_from_organism` takes as input an organism ID from KEGG (such as `hsa` for human or `eco` for *Escherichia coli*).
 You can find the list of the accessile organisms in [KEGG website](https://www.genome.jp/kegg/catalog/org_list.html).
     - `k2bg reconstruct_from_genbank` takes as input a folder containing GenBank files.

+- `k2bg scope` subcommand to compute scope according to the procedure presented in the article of [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8).
+It expects a folder containing graphml files and a seed text file containing seed metabolites.
+It computes the scoep and returns in a json file the activated reactions and the accessible metabolites for each graphml file of the input folder.

 ## Online / Offline requirements

 Multiple subcommands can be used to reconstruct draft networks.
 Some of them required an internet connection to work, you can see which ones in the following table: